Marijuana – Identity of Substance

 What is a “plant?”

-Marijuana growers (as well as other plant growers) can begin the growth process of a plant in two ways: by seed, and by clone.
+Marijuana growers (plant growers) can prepare to growing a plant in two ways: by seed, and by clone.
 Most of us are familiar with how a seed can grow into a plant under proper conditions.
 Many are less familiar with cloning a plant.

-You can clone many plants by taking a cutting of the plant and placing it in soil or other growing material with water.
+You can clone many plants by taking a cutting of the plant.
+And then place it in soil or other growing material with water.
 Eventually the clone or cutting may produce roots and become a plant.
 A plant grown from a clone will have identical DNA as the mother plant.
 Seeds and cuttings (clones) are not plants.

 Minnesota Statutes related to identity (relevant excerpts)